 Consider the pair $(G,D)$, where $D$ is the space of oriented negative definite planes in $L_{\RR}$:

 where $\SO(2,n) = \SO(L)(\RR)$.
-To any admissible level structure $K\to G(\mathbb{A}_f)$, one can associate a Shimura stack $\Sh_K(G,D)$, which is a smooth Deligne--Mumford stack over $\QQ$.
-When $K$ is neat, $\Sh_K(G,D)$ is a smooth quasi-projective variety.
-Its complex points can be identified with the double coset quotient stack:
+To any admissible level structure $K\to G(\mathbb{A}_f)$, one can associate a Shimura stack $\Sh_K(G,D)$.
+It is a smooth Deligne--Mumford stack over the reflex field.
+When $K$ is neat, $\Sh_K(G,D)$ is moreover a smooth quasi-projective variety.
+The complex points of $\Sh_K(G,D)$ can be identified with the double coset quotient stack:

-The pair $(G,D)$ is called the Shimura data.
-It is well-known that the reflex field of the Shimura datumn $(G,D)$ is equal to $\QQ$.
-Let $\Sh_K(G,D)$ be the canonical model of $\Sh_K(G,D)(\CC)$ over $\QQ$. \begin{remark} In \cite{taelman17} and \cite{BindtThesis}, the notation $\Sh_K[G,D]$ is used for Shimura stacks in order to distinguish from the classical Shimura varieties.
+The pair $(G,D)$ is called the Shimura datum of orthogonal type.
+It is well known that the reflex field of the Shimura datum $(G,D)$ is equal to $\QQ$ (see \cite[Appendix]{A96}). \begin{remark} In \cite{taelman17} and \cite{BindtThesis}, the notation $\Sh_K[G,D]$ is used for Shimura stacks to distinguish them from the classical Shimura varieties.
 For ease of notation, we will use the classical notation to denote the Shimura stack. \end{remark}

 For simplicity, we denote by $K_{L}$ the \textit{discriminant kernel} of $G(\mathbb{A}_f)$, which is the largest subgroup of $G(\widehat{\ZZ})$ that acts trivially on the discriminant of $L$.
 Its $\ZZ_{p}$-component is just the image of $\GSpin(L)(\ZZ_{p})$ for $p\geq 3$.
 In particular, we have